nlclark216/Anisongs-Capstone/documentation/MVP/features/features.md

 These features are more **complex** and require more development effort.
 Complete them **after core features are done** or leave them as **future enhancements**.

 ### **Personality Quiz**
-- Allow user to take quiz to determine desired starter tags.
+- Allow user to take quiz to determine favorite anime and suggest songs.
-- Allow user to choose up to three adjectives to set mood of session
+- Allow user to set mood of session
 - Allow user to choose length of mood session

 --

 ### **Play More Option**
-- View play more selection on song and artist page or tab.
+- View play more selection on song page or tab.
-- Remove play more selection from song and artist page or tab.
+- Remove play more selection from song page or tab.

 ---